Lastenausgleich: Effects

-However the Lastenausgleich system had two major shortcomings: first, that the fund did not track with inflation; therefore contribution to the fund remained the same, despite rising property values and increased inflation such that recipients received less and less over time.
-Secondly, and as a result, roughly half the contributions to the Lastenausgleich fund came from taxes on the general population, including the recipients themselves.
+However the system had two major shortcomings: first, that the fund did not track with inflation; therefore contribution to the fund remained the same, despite rising property values and increased inflation such that recipients received less and less over time.
+Secondly, and as a result, roughly half the contributions to the fund came from taxes on the general population, including the recipients themselves.
 Tax revenue was utilized from the fund's inception to balance its chronic deficit because of the gradual and increasing undervaluing of property and effects of inflation.